Meet the Marathoners: Friends Team Up for First Marathon to Raise Awareness of Rare Eye Disease

 Why did you decide to fundraise for Achilles?

 Vincent: “It took a long time to get clarity on what exactly was going on before I got my official diagnosis.
 When I finally got more information, I knew I wanted to do something fun as soon as possible.
 I wasn’t exactly sure what it would be at first, but I knew I wanted it to somehow benefit, or raise awareness about my condition.
 What’s cool about fundraising for a marathon is that all the logistical stuff is taken care of for you.
 Achilles has been there every step of the way to answer our questions.
 Running in this famous event is such a cool thing that not everyone gets to experience, but Achilles makes it so easy for new people to get involved so we were intrigued.
-Once we learned more about the program, we were impressed at how they’ve been able to make such a great impact on the lives of people with stories like mine”
+Once we learned more about the program, we were impressed at how they’ve been able to make such a great impact on the lives of people with stories like mine.”

 Sean: “When I first heard the news about Vince’s condition, I sort of felt helpless in a way.
 We’ve been friends our whole lives and it was hard to know that he was about to go through something so life changing, and there wasn’t anything I could do to help him.
 So when he came to me with this idea of running the marathon together to support Achilles and ending the year on a high note, it was no brainer for me.”